Salween River: 1948–present

 Thailand's Salawin National Park was established in 1994.
 Before that, thousands of refugees had already settled in this area and the adjacent Salawin Wildlife Sanctuary, with more moving in during the years following.
 The Thai government has made some efforts to remove them, but due to the vast size of the park, enforcement has been difficult.
-In 1997 a scandal was uncovered in which logs cut on the Thai side of the river were floated across the river to Burma, stamped "exported from Burma" and floated back to the Thai side, where officials inspected the "imported" timber and approved their sale.
+In 1997 a scandal was uncovered in which logs cut on the Thai side of the river were floated across the river to Myanmar, stamped "exported from Burma" and floated back to the Thai side, where officials inspected the "imported" timber and approved their sale.
 Refugees in camps within the parks were implicated in the scandal and forced to relocate.
 However, "observers of forced evictions have stated that the eviction of Thai-Karen villagers from forest reserves is not done to protect the forests but so that [illegal] logging activities can continue without hindrance and with fewer witnesses."

 After the end of military rule in 2011 the Burmese government signed ceasefire agreements with 14 ethnic militias.
 However, protests followed by armed conflict soon broke out again around the sites of proposed dams, particularly at the Mong Ton (Tasang Dam) in Shan State and the Hatgyi Dam in Karen State.
 Residents along the Salween River contend the dams would bring no economic benefits locally – as most of the electricity would be exported abroad – while their homes and traditional lands would be flooded with little to no compensation.

 Local organizations, including the Karen Environmental and Social Action Network (KESAN), have pushed for the establishment of a "Salween Peace Park" that would manage the river's natural resources sustainably via community forests, wildlife sanctuaries, fishery conservation and protected indigenous lands.
-The park would cover more than 5000 km2 along the Salween River and its tributaries in Burma.
+The park would cover more than 5000 km2 along the Salween River and its tributaries in Myanmar.
 The proposal was inaugurated in December 2018.

 Dams

-Burma and Thailand
+Myanmar and Thailand

-Seven dams have been proposed along the main stem of the Salween in Burma and Thailand, with a combined capacity exceeding 20,000 megawatts of electricity – comparable to that of China's Three Gorges Dam.
-The reservoirs would flood 691 km of the 1200 km total river length in Burma, as well as the downstream ends of several tributaries.
+Seven dams have been proposed along the main stem of the Salween in Myanmar and Thailand, with a combined capacity exceeding 20,000 megawatts of electricity – comparable to that of China's Three Gorges Dam.
+The reservoirs would flood 691 km of the 1200 km total river length in Myanmar, as well as the downstream ends of several tributaries.
 Electricity generated by these dams would be exported primarily to China and Thailand.
-In May 2005, a formal Memorandum of Understanding was signed between Burma and Thailand to jointly develop hydropower projects along the Salween River.
+In May 2005, a formal Memorandum of Understanding was signed between Myanmar and Thailand to jointly develop hydropower projects along the Salween River.
 Since then, a number of Chinese and Thai companies have partnered to develop these projects.
 In 2015, the newly elected National League for Democracy (NLD) government was expected to downsize or cancel the dam projects.
 However, the NLD soon announced the projects would go ahead.